NottCurious/Website-Solutions/README.md

-# All Old Files Got Deleted By My Stupidity, Going To Try and Fix Everything
+# All Old Files Got Deleted By My Idiocy, Going To Try and Fix Everything

 ### Codeforces - Continuing on Old Account, Old Solutions Won't Be Public Unless I retry the Question for Practice